ShlomoCode/rss-tracker/README.md

 - nodemailer - send emails

-- zxcvbn - to check the strength of the password
+- zxcvbn-ts - to check the strength of the password

 - bcrypt - to encrypt the password